water473/Market-Imbalance-Algorithm/README.md

 # Market Imbalance Trading Algorithm/Strategy

 Financial markets are filled with complexities and noise, where price action can seem completely random.
-Yet, beneath the surface, price imbalances often emerge — moments when price moves through what some believe to be a low-liquitidy zone.
+Yet, beneath the surface, we can often observe price imbalances — moments when price moves quickly through a low-liquitidy zone.
 These  discrepancies, which traders have come to term **Fair Value Gaps (FVGs)**, offer a unique window into this supposed market inefficiency.
 In this project I have attempted to use python to model a trading algorithm that is based on these Fair Value Gaps.
 I use historical price data (downloaded via [yfinance](https://pypi.org/project/yfinance/)) and generate trading signals for both bullish and bearish Fair Value Gaps, backtests the strategies, and compare the performance to a buy-and-hold benchmark.

 ## Table of Contents